microsoft/FluidFramework/.changeset/hot-falcons-grab.md

 Previously, in versions 2.4 and below, the `op` event was emitted immediately after an op was processed and before the next op was processed.

-In versions 2.5.0 and beyond, the `op` event will be emitted after an op is processed but it may not be immediate.
+In versions 2.5.0 and beyond, the `op` event will be emitted after an op is processed, but it may not be immediate.
 In addition, other ops in a batch may be processed before the op event is emitted for a particular op.